tevaera-labs/edcon-poc/frontend/README.md

    - Users scan the QR code using any QR code reader.
    - They will be redirected to the rewards claim page.

+## Chains we support currently
+   - Zksync
+   - Base

+   If you want to add more chains, follow these steps:
+      1. Go to src/utils/constants, inside of chainRpcMap you can add your **chainId** as key, and **rpcUrl** as value.
+      2. Then go to the respective {Token}.tsx (Eg: ERC20.tsx,ERC721.tsx etc ), inside <select></select> tag for chainId , you need to add your new <options></options> tag and pass the chainId to the value of the options tag.

 ## Contributing

 We welcome contributions from the community!
 To contribute: